cube3power/atsd/rule-engine/placeholders.md

 If the expression itself evaluates to `null`, the placeholder is substituted with an **empty** string.

-If the expression cannot be evaluated due to an error, the placeholder is left unchanged and the error message is presented on the **Rule Errors** page.
+If the expression cannot be evaluated due to an error, the placeholder is left unchanged and an error message is presented on the **Rule Errors** page.

 ## Examples